skinny-framework/skinny-framework.github.io/source/documentation/factory-girl.html.md

 <hr/>
 ### withAttributes

-Thesse attributes will overwrite the values in factories.conf.
+These attributes will overwrite the values in factories.conf.

 ```java
 /* factories.conf